johannilsson/android-actionbar/README.md

 ![ActionBar for Android](http://markupartist.com/images/actionbar.png "ActionBar for Android")

-This projects aims to provide a reusable action bar widget.
-The action bar replaces the default title and is therefor located at the top of the screen.
-The action bar highlights important actions.
-The action bar pattern is well documented over at [Android Patterns](http://www.androidpatterns.com/uap_pattern/action-bar).
+This projects aims to provide a reusable action bar component.
+The action bar pattern is well documented at [Android Patterns](http://www.androidpatterns.com/uap_pattern/action-bar).

-The action bar widget is an [Library Project](http://developer.android.com/guide/developing/eclipse-adt.html#libraryProject).
-This means that there's no need to copy-paste resources into your own project, simply add the action bar widget as a reference to your existing project.
+The action bar component is an [Library Project](http://developer.android.com/guide/developing/eclipse-adt.html#libraryProject).
+This means that there's no need to copy-paste resources into your own project, simply add the action bar component as a reference to any project.

+Need icons to your action bar?
+Olof Brickarp has ported some of [Androids native icons to vector format](http://www.yay.se/2011/02/native-android-icons-in-vector-format/).

 ## Usage